How do I get Mental Health Services with No Money and No Insurance?

-Over the months I have spent here on My Depression Connection, I have answered a lot of your questions.
+Over the time I have spent here on My Depression Connection, I have answered a lot of your questions.
 Many of these questions focus upon acquiring mental health services.
 It has occurred to me that as I offer up a suggestion to contact a therapist or even to try medication, many of you do not have the money or the insurance to pay for these services.
 In these bad economic times, it is hard enough to put food on the table let alone pay for mental health care.

 In response to those of you who simply cannot afford to pay a therapist or pay for mental health treatment, I wanted to compile a resource list of ways you can find care despite your lack of funds.